supatechie/react-context-typescript-api/README.md

 ## What You Need To Know

-This is project is designed using react typescript boilerplate with the proper implementation of react context api & and fetching data from api service using typescript.
-You can fine tune this code to suite your desire.
+This project is designed using react typescript boilerplate with the proper implementation of react context api & and fetching data from api service(json placeholder) using typescript.
+You can fine-tune this code to suit your desire.
 The folder structure is simple to understand and i have tried my best to keep everything simple.
 Unit & integration tests have been implemented using react testing library.

-This mini project fetches data from an api [Json Placeholder](https://jsonplaceholder.typicode.com). and siplay in the webpage.
-Instead of keep the state management locally, i decided to globalize it using the react context api which makes it simpler.
-Within this project you can be able to search a user by ***username*** or ***email*** address.
+This mini project fetches data from an api [Json Placeholder](https://jsonplaceholder.typicode.com). and display in the webpage.
+Instead of keeping the state management locally, i decided to globalize it using the react context api which makes it simpler.
+Within this project you can be able to search a user by ***username*** or ***email*** or ***name*** address.
 Happy reviewing!.

 ## Want To See This Project In Action?